 Exciting things to do in Dharamshala

 Whether you’re longing for a tranquil stroll amid tea gardens or a trek to the peaks, Dharamshala is the place to be.
-On your trip to Dharamshala you’ll have will be spoilt for choice.
-Some most loved things to do in Dharamshala are:
+On your trip here, you’ll have will be spoilt for choice like these amazing places for a picnic in Dharamshala.
+Some most loved things to do on your Dharamshala trip are:

 - Camping – This is one of most famous activities in Dharamshala.
 You can go for tented accommodation or pitch you own tent.
 Camp Lungta, and MadTrek Adventures are perfect for stay.
 Triund trek and camping is recommended.